soodeh-nilforoushan/Object-Tracking-System/README.md

 # Object tracking system
- this is my bachelor's thesis
+ This is my Artificial Intelligence project

 in this project I designed and implemented an object tracking system.